 Think about what you would want for yourself if you find yourself qualified for hospice care in the future.
 Would you want to move to a facility, or stay at home?
 Become familiar with the concept now, and examine your feelings when thinking about it.
 Look into the coverage your current insurance provides for hospice.

 If you could potentially be a caregiver for someone who might need hospice, see what hospice choices are available in their/your area.
-The NHPCO site can list hospices by US state/city, or this Hospice Directory site lists many hospice providers in the United States and Canada.
+The NHPCO site can list hospices by US state/city.